 A planting tray without holes to hold the Rock wool cubes in.
 Quality trays are great, but we often also just use recycled containers for example from mushrooms.

+Net pots are there to hold the Rock wool and the plant.
 The planting medium has to be a bit smaller than the net pots.
-The Tower Garden net pots are 2 inches in diameter.
-In a usual container garden you would not be able to grow a big plant like a tomato in a 2 inch pot.
-That is different with aeroponics.
+We use net pots that are 2 inches in diameter.
+In a usual container garden, you would not be able to grow a big plant like a tomato in a 2-inch pot.
+That is different in hydroponics.
 As long as there is room in the system for the roots, the pot can be small.